-1. Drag-and-drop the Join transformation object from the Transformations section in the toolbox.
-To open the toolbox, go to View > Toolbox.
+1. Drag-and-drop the Join transformation object from the Transformations section in the Toolbox.
+To open the Toolbox, go to View > Toolbox.

 2. Map the fields from the source objects to the Join transformation object.

-- Inner Join – joins records from two record sets based on matching values in key fields.
+- Inner Join – Joins records from two record sets based on matching values in key fields.
 Any unmatched records are discarded.

-6. Other options on the screen:
+6. Other options in this window:

 - Sort (Left/Right) Input: Specify whether the left input, the right input, or both, need to be sorted.